- What does the Heirloom Cacao Preservation Initiative (HCP) aim to achieve?

 In the end, it is the market that determines what farmers do with the land.
 That’s why an important part of the HCP is to help farmers sell their cocoa for higher prices.
 The vast majority of the world’s cacao beans are not fine flavor, let alone heirloom.
 But those in the fine flavor chocolate industry have learned that when the market pays more for the cacao, the farmers put more time and energy into growing it.
 Yields increase, as does income.

-Yes, the certification is in place indefinitely but the Tasting Panel will be tasting the certified beans periodically to make sure the quality has not changed.
+Yes, the designation is in place indefinitely but the Tasting Panel will be tasting the certified beans periodically to make sure the quality has not changed.
 If that the trees, terroir, and post-harvest processing have remained the same, then the quality will be the same in a bar produced today or five years from now.

 Where are the world’s fine-flavor cacaos grown?